abelfleitas/gateway/README.md

-# GatewayFronted
+# Gateway Fronted

-This project was generated with [Angular CLI] version 13
+This project was generated with Angular CLI version 13
 ## Development server

 ## Step 1